Open-MBEE/exec-ve/README.md

 Using your custom configuration can be done by specifying `--env VE_ENV=<your_env_here>` or adding `VE_ENV` to your compose file.

 ## Problems?
-If you see some error after updating, try cleaning out the bower_components and bower_components_target folders under /app and do a _grunt clean_

-### SASS Won't load
-If you get `Loading "sass.js" tasks...ERROR`

-Perform the following steps to resolve:
-1. cd to the project directory
-2. `npm update && npm install`
-3. Then `node ./node_modules/node-sass/scripts/install.js`
-4. Finally `npm rebuild node-sass`
-5. Execute Grunt

-### Rendering problems - clear bower cache
-If you're sure everything is right, try running _bower cache clean_

 ## Note on debugging
 VE has source-mapping enabled.
 When developing and debugging it using Chrome, make sure to disable caching in the